concur/developer.concur.com/api-reference/travel/itinerary/reference/itinerary-reference.markdown

 ---

 The Itinerary Reference documentation includes the following reference information that can be used in conjunction with the Trip Resource API and Booking Resource API documentation.
-It includes the following reference documents:
+It includes the following reference topics:

 * [Itinerary Data Model](#itinerary_data_model)
 * [Car Vendor Codes](#car_vendor_codes)